-E-commerce stores collect a wealth of browsing and transaction data.
-These signals represent customer interest and can be used to inform recommendations for future purchases.
-In addition to showing customers products that they’ve browsed in the past, e-commerce leaders should analyze the story behind the story and understand why shoppers find these products valuable or interesting?
-For example, knowing how long a consumer spends on particular products, brands, styles or categories helps you uncover true interest and buying intent.
+Retailers collect a wealth of data about their known customers as well as their anonymous shoppers.
+All of that data can come together to indicate customer interests and preferences — which can be used to inform recommendations.
+E-commerce leaders should analyze the story behind the data to identify why shoppers find these products valuable or interesting.
+For example, knowing how long a consumer spends browsing particular products, brands, styles or categories can help you uncover true interest and buying intent.

 This intent-driven analysis layer can help create more effective product recommendations by allowing them to be completely personalized to each individual.